sweko/uacs-internet-programming-exams/make-up-2025/project/doc.md

 - Automatically generate shopping lists from meal plans
 - Combine ingredients from multiple recipes
 - Mark items as purchased
-- Add custom items to the list
-- Remove items from the list

 ### 4. Recipe Categories and Favorites
 - Create and manage recipe categories